 Dr. Stefano Costanzi is an Associate Professor of Chemistry at American University, in Washington DC, with an educational background in both the chemical sciences and international affairs.
 Specifically, he holds a Laurea degree in Chemistry and a PhD in Medicinal Chemistry from the University of Camerino as well as a Master of International Service degree from American University’s School of International Service.

-Dr. Costanzi’s teaching interests mainly focus on the countering of chemical weapons and weapons of mass destruction (WMD), chiefly focusing on chemical weapons.
+Dr. Costanzi’s teaching interests mainly focus on the countering of weapons of mass destruction (WMD), chiefly chemical weapons.
 The courses are offered to both science and non-science majors.
 Depending on the targeted audience, they combine to different degrees science, history, and arms control policy.

 He is also passionate about the sea, and he is a PADI certified Advanced Underwater Diver as well as a member of the Center for International Maritime Security (CIMSEC).